Why did you choose BHSU?

 It was an honor to serve as Dr. Karagiorgakis’s Learning and Memory class Tutoring Assistant, Spring 2014.
-As the tutoring assistant I helped students in and out of class on course material, provided first review of completed labs, reviewed student papers, held a “How to Write in APA, the Basics” instructional session, assisted grading exams, co-taught one college level lecture, and instructed lab sessions to 20 college students.
+As the tutoring assistant I helped students in and out of class on course material, provided first review of completed labs, reviewed student papers, held a “How to Write in APA, the Basics” instructional session, scanned tests and entered scores, co-taught one college level lecture, and instructed lab sessions to 20 college students.

 As a student, it was intriguing to see life from a professor’s point of view.
 This experience opened my eyes to the challenges of being a professor.
 Since my mind is always on I/O, of course I had to find an I/O twist to apply to my future career.
 This experience helped me theorize potential correlations of academia leadership/student relationships versus an office management/employee environment.
 I/O obsession aside, being a tutoring assistant provided one more piece of information making me an even better-rounded student.